ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 # How IPFS works

-Data in IPFS is addressed by its contents (content addressing), rather than a location such as a server address (location addressing).
+Data in IPFS is addressed by its contents (<VueCustomTooltip label="A way to address data by its hash rather than its location (IPs)." underlined multiline>content addressing</VueCustomTooltip>), rather than a location, such as a server address (location addressing).
 Various subsystems in IPFS are responsible for addressing, routing, and transferring content-addressed data.

 :::callout